dwjackson/ttmap/README.md

 * `left`
 * `right`

+Vertical lines (along the left or right) are always drawn down from their starting point.
+Horizontal lines (along the top or bottom) are always drawn to the right from their starting point.

 ## Entities

 Map entities are things "on" the map as opposed to _part of_ the map.
 They